Residential HVAC Systems: Everything You Need to Know

 How do I know if my HVAC system is working correctly?

-• Check the thermostat.
+Check your thermostat.

-• Look for leaks.
+Look for leaks.

 You can also test for leaks by spraying soapy water onto any suspected areas and looking for bubbles.
 If you find a leak, be sure to contact an HVAC professional immediately.

-• Check the airflow.
+Check the airflow.

-• Check the power source.
+Check the power source.

-For instance, if you have a smart thermostat installed in your home, then there may be times when the unit has been automatically switched over to “away mode” due to an extended period of inactivity.
+For instance, if you have a smart thermostat installed in your home, there may be times when the unit has been automatically switched over to “away mode” due to an extended period of inactivity.

 What should I do if my HVAC system breaks down?